Skip to content

 At the upcoming June 16 Laurentian board of governors meeting, there is also a resolution on the table to elect James Gallagher as vice-chair of the board for a period of one year, commencing July 1 and ending June 30, 2024.

-Cameron joined Laurentian’s board in April 2022.
-A press release sent out by the Sudbury school described him as an accomplished executive, having spent the last 19 years in the U.S. in the public and private sectors.
+The incoming board chair, Cameron, joined Laurentian’s board in April 2022.
+A press release said he is an accomplished executive, having spent the last 19 years in the U.S. in the public and private sectors.

 Cameron spent 12 years leading private equity companies in president and chief executive officer roles.

-Cameron graduated from Laurentian with a business administration degree in 1984, became a chartered accountant in 1986, and received his executive MBA from the Katz School of Business at the University of Pittsburgh in 2008.
+After graduation from Laurentian in 1984, Cameron became a chartered accountant in 1986 and received his executive MBA from the Katz School of Business at the University of Pittsburgh in 2008.

-He has served on multiple board committees including executive, audit, finance, property development and planning, staff relations, and pension committees.
+He has served on multiple board committees including, executive, audit, finance, property development and planning committee, staff relations, and the pension committee.

-“I am looking forward to continuing to provide leadership through collaboration, transparency, and respect,” Cameron said in the release.
+“I am looking forward to continuing to provide leadership through collaboration, transparency, and respect,” said Cameron.
 “As a proud alumnus of Laurentian University and the Faculty of Management, I am honoured to serve as chair.”